IGross2022/UDACITY_DS_Project1_Blog/index.md

 # 1. How do prices influence amount of bookings?

-The fist step of the project helps to understand the customer group and to find out in which appartements are customers most interested in.
-What is attracting them most: the cheaper prices or the quality of the aparments (eventhough the prices might be a bit higher)?
+The first step of the project helps to understand the customer group and to find out in which apartments customers are most interested.
+What attracts them the most: the cheaper prices or the quality of the apartments (even though the prices might be a bit higher)?

-It has been found out that the most attracting appartements cost between 50 and 200 Dollar which do not belong to the exclusive group of apparments.
-They are not on the cheapest level, but belong rather to the lower price appartments.
-That means that people paying for 50-200 Dollar appartments are the main group of customers.
+It has been found that the most attractive apartments cost between $50 and $200 and do not belong to the exclusive group of apartments.
+They are not at the cheapest level but rather belong to the lower price range.
+This means that people paying for $50-$200 apartments are the main group of customers.

-Starting with 200 Dollar upwards the number of bookings decreases with each step up of price and become very rare for the most expensive ones.
+Starting at $200 and upwards, the number of bookings decreases with each price increase and becomes very rare for the most expensive ones.

-It was interesting to realize that the cheapest accommodations (up to 50 Dollar) are though also frequently used, however not as often as of main customer group.
+It was interesting to realize that the cheapest accommodations (up to $50) are also frequently used, though not as often as those in the main customer group.

 ![Picture1](booking_vs_prices.png)